 Some women undergo a planned C-section.
 In other cases, an emergency C-section is necessary.
-If you’ve had C-section surgery, you could benefit from the expertise of Oluwayeni Abraham, PT, DPT, and Josephine Duncan, PT, at Triggered Physical Therapy in Arlington, Texas.
+If you’ve had C-section surgery, you could benefit from the expertise of Oluwayeni Abraham, PT, DPT, and Josephine Duncan, PT, at Triggered Physical Therapy in Arlington and Ft.
+Worth, Texas.
 They offer advanced physical therapy treatments to optimize your C-section recovery, building strength and preventing damage to the healing tissues.
 Call to find out more or book an appointment online today.

 A C-section, or cesarean section, is a surgical procedure for delivering a baby when vaginal birth isn’t possible.
 To perform a C-section, your OB/GYN makes an incision in your abdomen and uterus to remove the baby.

 Possible reasons for a planned C-section include:

 CPD means the baby’s body or head is too large to go through your pelvis, or your pelvis is too small for your baby to pass through safely.

 Vaginal birth after cesarean (VBAC) is often possible, but it depends on the type of surgery you had and whether there’s a risk of uterine rupture.

 If you’re expecting more than one baby, you might require a C-section.

 Placenta previa is a condition where your placenta is too low and blocks the exit through your cervix.